DurgaPrasadWebDev/lorawan-stack/doc/content/reference/webhook-templates/format.md

 - `format`: The format which the endpoint expects.
 Currently `json` and `grpc` are supported.
 - `headers`: A mapping between the names of the headers and their values.
 The values can contain template fields.
-- `createdownlinkapikey`: Controls if an API Key specific to the service should be created on instantiation.
+- `create-downlink-api-key`: Controls if an API Key specific to the service should be created on instantiation.
 - `baseurl`: The base URL of the endpoint.
 Can contain template fields.
-- `uplinkmessage.path`: The path to which uplink messages will be sent.
+- `uplink-message-path`: The path to which uplink messages will be sent.
 Can contain template fields.
-- `joinaccept.path`: The path to which join accept messages will be sent.
+- `join-accept-path`: The path to which join accept messages will be sent.
 Can contain template fields.

-Status messages received from the Network Server can also be configured using the following fields:

-- `downlinkack.path`: The path to which downlink acknowledgements will be sent.
+- `downlink-ack-path`: The path to which downlink acknowledgements will be sent.
 Can contain template fields.
-- `downlinknack.path`: The path to which downlink not-acknowledged messages will be sent.
+- `downlink-nack-path`: The path to which downlink not-acknowledged messages will be sent.
 Can contain template fields.
-- `downlinksent.path`: The path to which downlink sent will be sent.
+- `downlink-sent-path`: The path to which downlink sent will be sent.
 Can contain template fields.
-- `downlinkfailed.path`: The path to which downlink failures will be sent.
+- `downlink-failed-path`: The path to which downlink failures will be sent.
 Can contain template fields.
-- `downlinkqueued.path`: The path to which downlink queued status will be sent.
+- `downlink-queued-path`: The path to which downlink queued status will be sent.
 Can contain template fields.
-- `locationsolved.path`: The path to which the location of the device will be sent when resolved.
+- `location-solved-path`: The path to which the location of the device will be sent when resolved.
 Can contain template fields.

 > Note: Not all of the messages types must be handled by the service.
-By setting the field to empty (i.e. `downlinkack:`) the message type will be disabled and the related messages will not be passed to the endpoint.
+By omitting the field the message type will be disabled and the related messages will not be passed to the endpoint.